-On successful completion of the course, your results are submitted to the University, who will issue your Certificate.
-It is vital that you ensure the Sheffield College University Centre always has your current address to ensure that these important documents go to the correct address.
+On successful completion of the course Sheffield Hallam University will issue your Certificate.
+It is vital that you ensure that The Sheffield College HE Office always has your current address to ensure that these important documents go to the correct place.

-You must notify the Sheffield College University Centre if you change either your term time or the permanent addresses given at enrolment, and your email address and mobile telephone number.
+You must notify The Sheffield College HE Office by emailing HEOffice@sheffcol.ac.uk if you change either your term time or the permanent addresses given at enrolment, as well as your email address and mobile telephone number.